top of page

 By choosing to travel responsibly, you're not just sightseeing—you're becoming part of a greater movement to protect our planet and its diverse cultures.
 Explore, connect, and leave a positive legacy wherever your journeys take you.
 Embrace sustainable travel today and make a difference for tomorrow.

-Copyright © 2023-2025 The Lighthouse Retreats, LLC, All Rights Reserved.
+Copyright © 2023-2026 The Lighthouse Retreat, Little Corn Island, All Rights Reserved.

 bottom of page